 My sophomore year of high school consisted of whispers behind my back, one brave friend confronting me about a rumor she’d heard, my family becoming enraged like I’d never seen, and the quarterback of the football team apologizing to me for beginning said rumor.
 To backtrack: when I started high school, my boyfriend at the time, who was a few years older, told me that a certain teacher at the school had a reputation.
 I place this word in italics because he said it in italics.
 He said it with a voice that translated the word automatically into “you know the kind,” and then, to clarify, he said, “just wear a short skirt and you’ll get an A.” Well, I had the teacher every afternoon of my freshman year and I picked up on nuances that would lead a teacher to have that reputation.
 During my freshman year, the teacher asked me and a close friend to do basketball stats for the JV and Varsity men’s basketball teams.
 We agreed because we’d be together.
 Both of us agreed we wouldn’t do it individually.

 I distinctly remember a game at the end of the season where my mom dropped me off at the school so the team could carpool to an away game.
 I arrived, and as soon as my mom had turned the corner and was on her way home, I was informed that my friend was sick and wouldn’t be attending.
-As people starting deciding on which car to take like people choose pick up basketball teams, I realized that I was going to be alone with that teacher.
+As people started deciding which car to take like people choose pick up basketball teams, I realized that I was going to be alone with that teacher.
 A lump in my throat formed because while he’d never been directly inappropriate with me, women know that men who have a reputation are not men with whom you ride alone in cars.
 I somehow managed to convince the quarterback of the football team, who was also on the basketball team (naturally), to ride with us.
 Three was better than two.
 After the game, however, the quarterback’s family joined him at the game and informed us they were giving him a ride home.
 I was annoyed with myself for not checking with my friend and annoyed she didn’t give me a warning that she wasn’t coming.
 As we got in the car together, just that teacher and me, I got nervous.
 He could likely sense my nerves because he ended up calling his wife about ten minutes into the ride and talked to her until we pulled up to the curb of the high school.
 I thanked him for the ride and left.
 The rest of the season we never rode to any game alone again.
 As the season ended, the holiday season approached.

 This teacher was notorious for giving out Christmas cards to his female students.
 My card, the same one I kept all these years hidden within a stack of cards from my 14th, 15th, and 16th birthdays, said a few lines about me doing stats and then said: “You aren’t hard to look at (don’t blush).”
 It felt creepy when I read it, which he had me do in front of him because he got me a bracelet with a heart charm and my name on it as a token of gratitude for doing stats.
 A bracelet that his wife might have picked out.
 I showed my mom the card and she thought it was inappropriate.
 We agreed I wouldn’t do stats my sophomore year.
 I returned to school my sophomore year to a normal setting… until a few weeks into the year when suddenly everyone was whispering around me and no one was really talking to me.